nktice/AMD-AI/ROCm-5.7.md

 source run.sh
 ```

+It does download some things the first time it runs.
-The exllama loader works with most GPTQ models.
+The exllamav2 loader works with most GPTQ models.
 This is the best choice as it is fast.
 Some models that won't load that way will load with AutoGPTQ - but without Triton ( triton seems to break things ).
 Also worth noting, I've had things work on one card or the other, but not on both cards,
 loading on both cards causes LLMs to spit out gibberish.